Brand Names: Intron A

-Interferon alfa-2b can increase your risk of bleeding or infection by changing the way your immune system works.
+Interferon alfa-2b can increase your risk of bleeding or infection.
 You will need frequent medical tests.
 Your heart, lung, and liver function may also need to be checked.

 Store this medicine in the refrigerator.
 Do not freeze.
 After mixing the powder with a diluent, store this mixture in the refrigerator and use it within 24 hours.